WeAreAcademy/mark-react-proj--meet-react/README.md

 > 🎯 **Success criterion:** a conversation with a Faculty member and amended comments.

-Talk to a member of Faculty about your understanding of the game and of TypeScript.
+Talk to a member of Faculty about your understanding of this React app so far.

 Amend your notes for any important points that come out of the conversation.